-GENEVA (Arête News) — An international fact-finding mission’s report to the U.N.
+GENEVA (AN) — An international fact-finding mission's report to the U.N.
 Human Rights Council on Wednesday raised allegations of crimes against humanity in Venezuela perpetrated by President Nicolás Maduro’s security forces and intelligence agencies.

 After a year of investigation, U.N. experts said Venezuela must prosecute extrajudicial executions, enforced disappearances, arbitrary detentions and torture — and prevent more such violence.

 Maduro’s government has overseen a national economy that has all but collapsed, sending 5 million people fleeing from the country.
 Venezuelans who cannot leave remain in the grips of a humanitarian crisis exacerbated by severe hyperinflation and a lack of food and basic services.

 “The mission found reasonable grounds to believe that Venezuelan authorities and security forces have since 2014 planned and executed serious human rights violations, some of which — including arbitrary killings and the systematic use of torture — amount to crimes against humanity,” said Marta Valiñas, a Portugese lawyer and human rights expert.

 Valiñas, who chairs the three-member U.N. commission, said in a statement these were not isolated acts, but were crimes that were "coordinated and committed pursuant to state policies, with the knowledge or direct support of commanding officers and senior government officials.”
 A crime against humanity is defined as a widespread or systematic attack on civilians.